omid-b/gdp/README.md

 ## Release notes

+### Version 0.0.4:

+This version adds a new module named 'convert' that can be used to convert common geophysical file types or data formats to one another.
+A brief description of example CLI commands is given below:

+	- $> gdp convert mseed2sac mseed_dataset/*  --reformat --offset -500 --resample 10 -o sac_dataset
+	This command will convert mseed files in 'mseed_dataset' to another directory named 'sac_dataset'.
+	Flag '--reformat' will cause creating of sub-folders in the output directory in 'YYJJJHHMMSS' format, and the sacfiles within these sub-directories will be renamed as 'YYJJJHHMMSS_STA.CHN', where 'STA' is the station code and 'CHN' is the channel code.
+If reformat is enabled, offset time can be adjusted using '--offset'.
+Finally, '--resample 10' results in resampling of output timeseries to 10 Hz.

+	- $> gdp convert sac2dat sac_dataset/*  -o timeseries --timerange 0 3600
+	This command will output the first hour (0-3600 s) of the sac data in sac_dataset/* .

+	- $> gdp convert nc2dat model.nc --metadata
+	     gdp convert nc2dat model.nc -v vs vp --fmt .2 .6 -o model.dat
+	This tool can be used to convert NetCDF files to ascii format.
+In this example, by running the first command, the program will output meta data information related to 'model.nc'.
+It's necessary to figure out the data fields that one is interested to extract from the nc file first (in this case, they are 'vp' and 'vs').
+	The second command will print to file the results in a custom format to 'model.dat'.

 ### Version 0.0.1:

 This version includes a module named 'data' that can be used to process general geophysical data files.
 A brief description of example CLI commands is given below: